noahehall/theBookOfNoah/0current/proxy/haproxy.md

   - this way it is centralized
   - configure your syslog daemon to listen to udp traffic
     - some may need customization to enable this, dork it

+## variables

+- set-var(txn.poop) toilet: set variable poop to toilet for this request
+- var(txn.poop): retrieve the value of txn.poop

+### simple

+- src: client IP address that that made the request
+- path: the path the client requested
+- path_beg: shorthand for `-m beg`
+- url_param(poop): returns the value of poop
+- HTTP: true if the request was an http request
+- TRUE: not quite sure how this actually works, check the proxy-stats it compares against the AUTH
+- ssl_fc: true if the connection was made over SSL and haproxy is locally deciphering it

+### req

+- req: an object containing the full request
+- req.ssl_hello_type: retrieves the number from the ssl handshake, greater than 0 if ssl is/was negotiated
+- req.hdr(poop): returns the value of the request header

+### txn

+- the current request

+## observability/monitoring

+### log

+- log: startup|runtime warnings & errors; specify which syslog to use (e.g. Syslog/journald); Enable per-instance logging of events and traffic.
+  - you need to setup the syslog daemon in order to read logs output by haproxy
+  - log stdout: likely what you want
+  - log /dev/log: traditional nix socket where Syslog & journald listen
+  - log local0: syslog facility for custom use
+  - log global: informs frontends to use the log setting defined in the global section

+## log-format rules

+- can be used in acls with
+- syntax `%[static|dynamic value]`
+  - e.g. `%[hdr(host)]` returns host header
+  - e.g. `%[capture.req.uri]`

 ## ACLs